irenapopova/WORKSHOPS-DCI/JS-Workshops/Object.md

 👉 The core idea in object-oriented programming is to divide programs into smaller pieces and make each piece responsible for managing its own state.
 ### JavaScript Objects
 Like many other languages, JavaScript involves programming objects, so we can say it's an object-oriented language.
 It provides a number of predefined objects while also letting you create your own.
+👉 Objects in JavaScript are collections of <strong> key/value pairs</strong>.
+The values can consist of properties and methods, and may contain all other JavaScript data types, such as strings, numbers, and Booleans.

+👉 All objects in JavaScript descend from the parent Object constructor.
+Object has many useful built-in methods we can use and access to make working with individual objects straightforward.
+Unlike Array prototype methods like ` sort() `and  `reverse()` that are used on the array instance, 🤔 Object methods are used directly on the <strong> Object constructor </strong>, and use <strong> the object instance as a parameter </strong>.
+This is known as a <strong> static method </strong>.

 ### Creating an object 🤔
 Here is the JavaScript representation of a  pen 👇